Table of Contents

 - Create canvassing packets and manage data collection and entry into voter access networks.

-- Recruit, train and coordinate campaign volunteers for regular phone banking and neighborhood canvassing schedules for various jurisdiction sizes.
+- Recruit, train, and organize campaign volunteers to carry out regular phone banking and neighborhood canvassing across jurisdictions of different sizes.

 - Keep accurate records of canvassing efforts, use data analysis tools to track progress, and adjust strategy accordingly.